wmealing/wmealing.github.io/signed-kernel-modules.md

 * How the kernel loads the module.

    The kernel has two entry paths of loading a module.
-I'm still slightly confused about why there are two, but what do I know.

-   These functions are: init_module() and  finit_module()

-   TODO: finit_module skipsis some kind of validation around signatures.
-   TODO: does finit_module skip the whole sign check process, wtf ?
+The two are two privileged syscalls that can provide basic module loading capability.

+   init_module()

-   These call mod_check_sig() and mod_read_sig().
+   and

+   finit_module() [Introduced here](https://lwn.net/Articles/519010/) avoids some of
+   the security checks in place and accepts a file descriptor of the open module file.

+    TODO: do more research into exactly what the difference is between the two functions.

+   The init_module syscall appears to require and deal with signed kernel modules.

    The mod_read_sig() function parses out the signature from the module. (the signature is a fixed size)